buttplugio/buttplug-csharp/README.md

 available in the
 [Buttplug Unity Repo](https://github.com/buttplugio/buttplug-unity).

-For information on installing and using the Buttplug Unity Package, see the [ButtplugUnity README file](https://github.com/buttplugio/buttplug-csharp/tree/master/ButtplugUnity)

 ## Applications Using Buttplug C#

 - [Intiface Desktop](https://intiface.com/desktop) - Intiface Desktop sex toy server software